 1. “Tension” or contract your muscle first to what is maximally comfortable.

-4. Understand patterning.
+- Understand patterning.
 In other words, position your body to better activate the muscle.
-For example, if you hold your hand open and backwards whilst trying to perform a bicep curl, you will be less effective at activating the muscle than if you tension your fist and hold your wrist slightly forwards.
+For example, if you hold your hand open and backward whilst trying to perform a bicep curl, you will be less effective at activating the muscle than if you tension your fist and hold your wrist slightly forwards.

-5. Know how to use your breathing to assist with stabilising your body but not so much as to increase the pressure within your body to dangerous levels.
+- Know how to use your breathing to assist with stabilizing your body but not so much as to increase the pressure within your body to dangerous levels.
 Some authors have suggested that better results from strengthening may be achieved by breathing in during bending or closing down movements and by breathing out during straightening or opening up movements.

 Principle 5 – Use Feedback